-- 1.1 The Developer and their employee, agent, contractor or invitee is responsible for ensuring compliance with the conditions of this development approval. - 1.2 Where these Conditions refer to "Council" in relation to requiring Council to approve or to be satisfied as to any matter, or conferring on the Council a function, power or discretion, that role may be fulfilled in whole or in part by a delegate appointed for that purpose by the Council. - 1.3 All conditions, works, or requirements of this development approval must be undertaken and completed: - 1.3.1 to Council's satisfaction; - 1.3.2 at no cost to Council; and - 1.3.3 prior to the issue of the Survey Plan Approval Certificate, unless otherwise stated.

-1.4 Infrastructure requirements of this development approval must be contributed to the relevant authorities, where applicable, at no cost to Council, prior to the issue of the Survey Plan Approval Certificate, unless otherwise stated.
+- 1.1 The owner, the owner's successors in title, and any occupier of the premises is responsible for ensuring compliance with the conditions of this development approval. - 1.2 Where these Conditions refer to "Council" in relation to requiring Council to approve or to be satisfied as to any matter, or conferring on the Council a function, power or discretion, that role may be fulfilled in whole or in part by a delegate appointed for that purpose by the Council. - 1.3 All conditions, works, or requirements of this development must be undertaken, completed, and be accompanied by a certificate of compliance for any operational works required by this development approval: - 1.3.1 to Council's satisfaction; - 1.3.2 at no cost to Council; and - 1.3.3 prior to the issue of the Survey Plan Approval Certificate, unless otherwise stated. - 1.4 Infrastructure requirements of this development approval must be contributed to the relevant authorities, where applicable, at no cost to Council, prior to the issue of the Survey Plan Approval Certificate, unless otherwise stated. - 1.5 All works must be designed, constructed and maintained in accordance with the relevant Council policies, guidelines and standards, unless otherwise stated.